top of page

 ● When catering for training programmes or screening events, we commit to using local catering companies who use sustainable, ethically sourced, plant based ingredients, from suppliers that make a positive impact, not only environmentally but socially, including training young people and other charitable works.

 ● We have also built environmental sustainability into our training programmes for filmmakers.
-Our CPD course in 2023/2024 had a session on sustainable filmmaking and we will continue this in any future programmes. ● At events, we ask cinemas to provide glasses of tap water rather than plastic bottles.
+Our CPD course in 2023/2024 had a session on sustainable filmmaking and we will continue this in any future programmes.

 Travel:

-Our UK-wide travel has greatly decreased since we established a hybrid model of working and the introduction of Impact Producers to lead on the delivery of events in their home/nearby cities.
-We use local speakers on our panel to avoid excess travel whenever possible.
+Whenever possible, we use local speakers on our panel to avoid excess travel.
 Where we do travel within mainland UK, we never drive or fly.
-When flying outside the UK, carbon offsets can be purchased for all air travel.
 None of our hybrid-workforce own or drive a motor vehicle.
 We use public transport, walk or cycle.
+When flying outside the UK, carbon offsets can be purchased for all air travel.

-● Our work involves some travel across the country.
+• Our work involves some travel across the country.
 For the majority of our events we only travel one member of staff and one filmmaker/speaker.

-● Whenever a speaker or member of staff works late, and we need to take taxis, we use hybrid taxis.
+• Whenever a speaker or member of staff works late, and we need to take taxis, we use hybrid taxis.

 Community

-● Communicate our environmental commitment to clients, and the public and encourage them to support it.
+• Communicate our environmental commitment to clients, and the public and encourage them to support it.

-● Collaborate with local and national initiatives in the cinema, arts, sustainability and local authority sectors to share knowledge, problem solve and champion best practices.
+• Collaborate with local and national initiatives in the cinema, arts, sustainability and local authority sectors to share knowledge, problem solve and champion best practices.

-Further plans: We will regularly measure, monitor and improve performance. ● Use circular economy ethics to underpin our decision making for product sourcing and waste management.
+• Use circular economy ethics to underpin our decision making for product sourcing and waste management.

-● Maintain and, where possible, exceed regulation.
+• Maintain and, where possible, exceed regulation.

-● Work with suppliers and contractors with similar environmental ethics. ● Embed methods and processes through thorough regular staff training and communication in order that our team becomes advocates for a cleaner future.
-All employees must ensure that they minimise their individual environmental impact. ● Be aware of Greenwashing.
+• Embed methods and processes through thorough regular staff training and communication in order that our team becomes advocates for a cleaner future.
+All employees must ensure that they minimise their individual environmental impact.

 Our Environmental Policy is reviewed annually.